We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Chatterbaits can be fished in different ways that vary based on your retrieve.
 Sometimes burning these bass baits back entices strikes.
 Other times it’s a slow roll that will produce more bites.
 Make sure to put a trailer on and play around with your retrieves until you find what works best.

-Q: Can You Put a Trailer Hook on a Chatterbait?
+Q: Can You Put a Trailer Hook on a Chatterbiat?

 Don’t overlook the importance of trailers in your fishing tackle.
-When fishing a moving bass bait you want to create motion and action.
-The blade of a chatterbait is great for making noise, but it’s a chatterbait’s trailer that creates most of this excellent bass lure’s movement.
+When fishing a moving bass bait you want to create as much motion and action as possible.
+The blade of a chatterbait is great for making noise, but it’s a chatterbait trailer that creates most of the lure’s movement.